Hasafif/E-Commerce-Platform/README.md

 To get a complete user experience visit: https://e-commerce-platform-6x26.vercel.app

-and use the following Admin Account
+and use the following Admin Account:

 UserName: Adminstrator@gmail.com